OscarValerock/PowerQueryFunctions/README.md

 Please contribute in the folder category that best suits.
 If the folder does not exist, create it.

 The functions you create will only work if all the Power Query native functions used are declared in the [**M.pq**](M.pq) file.
 You can run the [M_Creator.py](M_Creator.py) Python script to locate all the functions via regex and rewrite an M.pq file.

 ### Naming convention.
 The M script creates the entry based on the folder where the function is stored plus the name of the function.

-This way a function namestored in the folder table w
+**Example:** a function named Join  in the folder Table will appear as **Table.Join**

 ### How can you contribute?

  - New functions.